John Archer 1791 - 1877 (hotel keeper) and his family

 The 1871 census records Edward Archer (1827-1892) as a hotel keeper and wine merchant at the Foley Arms Hotel, and his father John as a retired hotel keeper.
 Edward's wine merchant business premises occupied the site of the former Coburg Baths on the Worcester Road next to the Foley Arms Hotel.

-In 1881 Edward was living at Beresford House on the Worcester Road, and in 1891, shortly before his death, at Littleford Lodge in Graham Road.
+In 1881 Edward was living at Beresford House on the Worcester Road, and in 1891, shortly before his death, at Littleford Lodge in Graham Road, now the Cotford Hotel.

 Edward is remembered as a great benefactor to the Priory Church in Great Malvern as well as to Guarlford.
 The link between St Mary Guarlford and the Archer family may have been made when St Mary's was built as a 'chapel of ease' for the Priory in 1844, when many leading residents of Malvern contributed to the cost.

-If you are able to add to the story of John Archer and his family, feel free to get in touch.
+If you are able to add to this story of John Archer and his family, please do get in touch.